BerkeleyLab/Marble/docs/README_fab.txt

 according to the board stackup description: marble-stack.txt

 Two Class 2 via types are utilized:
 - 0.152mm (6mil) finished hole size, +0.0762mm/-0.152mm(+3mil/-6mil), with a 0.35mm (13.7mil) pad
 - 0.35mm (13.7mil) finished hole size, +0.0762mm/-0.35mm (+3mil/-13.7mil), with a 0.6mm (23.6mil) pad
-The above standard hole size toleracing indicates that the via thickness after plating is not critical, in fact, it is acceptable if the via is completely filled.
+The above standard hole size tolerating indicates that the via hole diameter after plating is not critical, in fact, it is acceptable if the via is completely filled.
-Vias are to be filled with non-conducive epoxy and capped according to IPC-4761.
+Vias are to be filled with non-conductive epoxy and capped according to IPC-4761.

 Three heat sinks are called out in the BOM and shown on the schematic:
   HS1  for U1 FPGA